underscoreio/essential-scala/src/pages/objects/companion-objects.md

 title: Companion Objects
 ---

 Sometimes we want to create a method that logically belongs to a class but is independent of any particular object.
-In Java we would use a *static method* for this, but Scala has a much simpler solution: singleton objects.
+In Java we would use a *static method* for this, but Scala has a simpler solution that we've seen already: singleton objects.

 One common use case is auxiliary constructors.
-Although Scala does technically let us define multiple constructors for a single class, Scala programmers almost always prefer to implement additional constructors as `apply` methods on an object with the same name as the class.
+Although Scala does have syntax that lets us define multiple constructors for a class, Scala programmers almost always prefer to implement additional constructors as `apply` methods on an object with the same name as the class.
 We refer to the object as the **companion object** of the class.
 For example:

 ~~~ scala
 scala> import java.util.Date